 ‘That prat, I can’t believe he would actually do that!
 Well, what else can you expect t from a Slytherin?
 I should have known that Malfoy was only up to no good, why would he actually help me and be nice to me otherwise?’
 Hermione thought angrily as she made her way to the Library.
 The rest of the way there, she speculated on what the prank they were planning could be; by the mischievous look on Zabini’s face, it was definitely something that she wouldn’t like.

 Hermione arrived at her destination a while later and pushed through the door of the Library; her safe-house.
-She gave a curt nod and sent a smile in the direction of Madame Pince and head off to the table towards the back that she labeled at hers.
+She gave a curt nod in the direction of Madame Pince and head off to the table towards the back that she labeled at hers.
 Hermione had claimed this table on her First Year of Hogwarts when she came to the Library to escape all of the teasing.
-Ever since then it had become a spot of safety and security for he and she visited it often.
+Ever since then it had become a spot of safety and security for he and she visited it often

 ‘I better get started on homework,’ Hermione thought sitting down and placing her bag beside her, ‘Now, I should probably start with the Charms essay first; Switching Spells might take me a while to explain fully and properly.

-For the next forty-five minutes, the Book-Worm worked in a comfortable silence that was broken only by the scratching of her quill on the parchment or the occasional noise from the other scarce inhabitants of the Library.
-Just as she was putting the final; touches on her 3-foot, 2-inch essay, she heard the doors open and Madame Pince’s screech of “No brooms allowed!”
+For the next fifteen minutes, thebook-worm worked in a comfortable silence that was broken only by the scratching of her quill on the parchment or the occasional noise from the other scarce inhabitants of the Library.
+Just as she was looking over her first paragraph, she heard the doors open and Madame Pince’s screech of “No brooms allowed!”
 Hermione look up as she heard this – ‘Who would be foolish enough to bring their broomsticks?’ – Only to find her two best mates entering.

 ‘Only Harry and Ron would come to the Library after Quidditch Practice with their brooms ’ the third member of the Trio thought, rolling her eyes.

-“We just need to get Hermione, we aren’t staying” Harry tried to convince the stern Librarian.
+“We aren’t staying long” Harry tried to convince the stern Librarian.

 “Well then get out!
 I can’t have you two disturbing the other students; they actually try to do their work.”
 Pince reprimanded.

-Not wanting them to get into another spot of trouble, Hermione placed her now completed essay in her bag and calmly walked over to them, reassuring Pince with “Don’t worry, Madame, we’re just leaving now.”
+Not wanting them to get into another spot of trouble, Hermione placed her uncompleted essay in her bag and walked over to them, reassuring Pince with “Don’t worry Madame, we’re just leaving now.”